-Project Team members: • Harry Bell (WFFA, WetSAG cochair) harry@greencrow.com • Debbie Kay (Suquamish Tribe, WetSAG co-chair) dkay@Suquamish.nsn.us • Jenelle Black (CMER Scientist) jblack@nwifc.org • Amy Yahnke (WA Dept. of Ecology) ayah461@ECY.WA.GOV Works with PM and field manager in overseeing data collection by field crew.
-Oversees and conducts data analysis and QA/QC of data provided by field staff.
+Project Team members: • Harry Bell (WFFA, WetSAG cochair) harry@greencrow.com • Debbie Kay (Suquamish Tribe, WetSAG co-chair) dkay@Suquamish.nsn.us • Jenelle Black (CMER Scientist) jblack@nwifc.org • Amy Yahnke (WA Dept. of Ecology) ayah461@ECY.WA.GOV provided by field staff.
 Leads in developing, writing, and preparation of the final report.
 Lead author of findings report.
 Responds to comments by reviewers of reports.
 Prepares quarterly summary and progress reports of project status, as needed.
 Presents technical findings to WetSAG, CMER, TFW Policy, and the Board as necessary.
 Communicates concerns or issues that arise with PM.
 Complete the Site Selection and Data Collection Document Attends Project Team and WetSAG meetings.
 Provides expertise as necessary for successful completion of project.
 Assists PI for addressing technical and scientific questions/issues.
 Assists PI with communications, data analyses, and reporting, as needed.
 Provides timely review and constructive feedback on project documents and the final report.
 Participates in completing site selection.
 May assist contractor and PI with training of field crews.
 Helps implements QA/QC protocol.
-Contracted Field Manager: TBD Works with PI to coordinate field activities.
-Provides primary oversight of field crew schedules, logistics, and needs.
+Works with PI to coordinate field activities.
+TBD, may be contracted Provides primary oversight of field crew schedules, logistics, and needs.
 Works with PI to provide training to field crews.
 Communicates implementation status, changes, and needs to PI and PM.
 Provides expertise as necessary for successful completion of project.
 Provides timely review and constructive feedback on project documents and the final report.
 Participates in project meetings and conference calls, as needed.
-Contracted Field Crew: TBD Collects and QA/QCs field data.
+Field Crew: TBD, may be contracted Collects and QA/QCs field data.
 Responsible for field gear and equipment.
 Transmits data to Field Manager and PI according to designated schedule.
 Participates in project meetings and conference calls, as needed.
-Contracted Technical Lead Staff: TBD In coordination with the PI, oversees and conducts QA/QC of data provided by field staff.
+Technical Lead Staff: TBD, may be contracted In coordination with the PI, oversees and conducts QA/QC of data provided by field staff.
 Conducts project data summaries and analyses.
 Assists PI with reporting.
 Helps prepare interim and final reports.

 Responds to comments by reviewers of reports.
 Creates spatial and tabular databases for all project data.
 Participates in project meetings and conference calls, as needed.